Great news! At my request, online Frog Watch training is now available again in 2025! Online training was offered online by this organization

 I got trained by Frog Watch in 2013 at the Roger Williams Park Zoo (RWPZ) in Providence, RI.
 I learned how to identify the frogs and toads we have around us in New England by sound.
 I have looked for a place for you to get trained near Province Lake, with no success.
 For whatever reason, there are no FrogWatch chapters in New Hampshire, Vermont, or nearby parts of Maine.

 The lucky part is that RWPZ moved their training online in 2021 due to the pandemic.
-They are continuing in that mode in 2023, so it is still available to you, wherever you are.
-I have asked their permission and they are excited to service the northern states that have loads of frogs, but few trained volunteers to keep track of them.
+They continued in that mode through 2023, but stopped in 2024.
+I requested that they bring it back in 2025 so that a much larger area beyond Rhode Island could be served, and they did!
+They are excited to service the northern states that have loads of frogs, but few trained volunteers to keep track of them.
 There is no telling what the future may bring, so jumping on this now would be prudent.

 Click on the icon at right to get to the RWPZ FrogWatch training web site: